DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction

 Because the regularization enforces alignment with a predefined structure, any biases or limitations in the PCA embedding would propagate into the final embedding.
-As demonstrated in cases where the MDS embedding captures global structure more effectively than PCA, sometimes it can be beneficial to regularize towards the MDS embedding, as in DREAMS-MDS.
+As demonstrated in cases where the MDS embedding captures global structure more effectively than PCA, it can sometimes be beneficial to regularize towards the MDS embedding, as in DREAMS-MDS.
 Thanks to its flexible and simple design, DREAMS accommodates such substitutions, making it adaptable to the specific characteristics of different datasets.

 Our alternative implementation DREAMS-CNE-Decoder performed worse than the default DREAMS due to the lower local quality of sampling-based InfoNC-$t$-SNE.
-Therefore we prefer our openTSNE-based implementation, even though the PyTorch implementation may be preferable in some use cases.
+Therefore, we prefer our \texttt{openTSNE}-based implementation, even though the PyTorch implementation may be preferable in some use cases.

 In conclusion, DREAMS successfully combines the local structure preservation strength of $t$-SNE with the global structure of PCA.
-This makes DREAMS' visualizations of high-dimensional data more faithful and interpretable, particularly for datasets with hierarchical structure.
+This makes visualizations of high-dimensional data more faithful and interpretable, particularly for datasets with hierarchical structure.